usegraffy/graffy/docs/decisions.md

 These could be reopened if there's new information.

+## How to distinguish between a live query and a change susbcription.

+In live queries, the first payload is the current state of the backend matching the query.

+In change subscriptions, the first payload must be undefined.

 ## Should there be a separate onSub() callback?

 No: The onGet() handler receives a cancellation signal as argument.
 The signal is invoked when the subscriber leaves.
 The handler is expected to return the initial state and subsequently call grue.put() whenever there are changes.